Blessed Frances d’Amboise

 by serving Jesus Christ and his Blessed Mother.

-With her prayers to give us courage,
+With her prayers to give us courage

 help us to go forward with joyful hearts in the way of love.

-We ask this through Christ, our Lord.
+We ask this through our Lord Jesus Christ.